PavleProd/Programski-Prevodioci-1/README.md

 # Compiler Construction 1 Project / Projekat Iz Programskih Prevodioca 1

-This project implements a **compiler for the imaginary Mikrojava programming language**, designed to translate valid Mikrojava programs into bytecode executable on the Mikrojava Virtual Machine (MJVM).
+This project implements a **compiler for the imaginary Microjava programming language**, designed to translate valid Mikrojava programs into bytecode executable on the Mikrojava Virtual Machine (MJVM).
 The compiler includes four primary phases:
 - lexical analysis
 - syntax analysis